gzeta-adv/shopify/README.md

 pnpm run action <workflow-name>
 ```

-Each action is run with a GitHub Actions workflow defined in the `.github/workflows` directory and has specific triggers and environment variables.
+Each action is run with a GitHub Actions workflow defined in the `.github/workflows` directory and needs specific environment variables.
+All actions can be triggered manually via the `Run workflow` button in the repository Actions tab.

 ### Sync Collections Status